cmohge1/lrbs-digital-editing-advanced-2019/day1.md

 modular framework that allows a project, or a subcommunity to choose precisely which elements to make available and where appropriate build processing workflows based on only those elements.")
   - The TEI is too simple or general ("any individual element can be further refined by using attributes or nested levels of encoding ... [and] a TEI customization is expected to document its own controlled vocabulary.")
   - There is no way to change the TEI ("The TEI Guidelines document a literate programming methodology to customize the TEI framework for specific projects.")
-  - You have to be a TEI guru to customize the TEI
+  - You have to be a TEI guru to customize the TEI (tools like Roma and RomaJS [in BETA].)
-  - The TEI is too small (or does not have `<mySpecialElement>`)
+  - The TEI is too small (or does not have `<mySpecialElement>`). ("... what makes the TEI different from most other standards is that any user may add new elements to it and do so in a manner (using the TEI ODD customization format) which fully integrates it into the TEI infrastructure and acts as documentation for how their project’s outputs vary from the version of the TEI that they are using.")
-  - You cannot get from TEI to $myPreferredFormat
+  - You cannot get from TEI to $myPreferredFormat (remember the importance of source data.)
-  - If you use TEI you must learn other technologies
+  - If you use TEI you must learn other technologies (value collaboration, and think about varieties of XML technologies.)
-  - You cannot do stand-off markup in XML (or TEI)
+  - You cannot do stand-off markup in XML (or TEI).
+See the `<link>`, `<join>`, and `<prefixDef>` elements, and the `@part` attribute.
   -  XML (and TEI) cannot handle overlapping hierarchies
   - There are no tools for the TEI
   - Interoperability is impossible with the TEI